nahidhashik/git-bash-commands-cheatsheet/README.md

 # SETUP
 **git config --global user.name “[name]”**

-   - This command sets username, which aids in reviewing by whom the - changes were made.
+   - `#RRGGBB` This command sets username, which aids in reviewing by whom the - changes were made.

 **git config --global user.email “[email address]”**